NannyML/nannyml/docs/glossary.rst

     Predictions
         A synonym for :term:`Model outputs`.

+    Reconstruction Error
+        The average euclidean distance between the original and the reconstructed data points in a dataset.

     Target
         The actual outcome of the event the machine learning model is trying to predict.